270,318 subscribers and counting ...

-How and when to see the constellation Aries in the night sky, plus info about this constellation in the history of astronomy and in mythology.
+How to see Aries the Ram in your night sky, plus info about this constellation in astronomy history and mythology.

 How to see the constellation Pisces.
 Plus sky lore and science.

-You can see Sagittarius on August evenings.
-Look here for the lore and science of this constellation.
+How to find Sagittarius on August evenings, plus the lore and science of this constellation.

 In skylore, Libra the Scales is an age-old symbol of divine justice, harmony and balance.
 Plus its two brightest stars have the coolest of all star names.

-The constellation Virgo the Maiden fully returns to the early evening sky – with her feet planted on the eastern horizon – by late April or early May.
+The constellation Virgo the Maiden fully returns to the early evening sky – with her feet planted on the eastern horizon – in early May.

 The Southern Cross climbs highest – due south – in the evening around now.
 Latitudes like Hawaii can see it.
 It’s possible to see from latitudes like the far-southern contiguous U.S., but difficult.